schleising/govee-tests/README.md

 # Read Govee Data

-Reads Temperature and Humidity data from a Govee H5179 Temperatire and Humidity sensor
+Reads Temperature and Humidity data from a Govee H5179 Temperature and Humidity sensor

 ## Usage